 - Call your credit card company and follow this script by filling the blanks with your data.

 Hi, my name is __________.
 I have been a loyal customer for ___ years and I haven’t made a late payment in the last __ months (or ever).
-I have an excellent/good/fair credit score and I receive several offers in the mail for other credit cards.
+My credit score is excellent/good/fair and I receive several offers in the mail for other credit cards.
 I need a lower APR or I will cancel my card and transfer my balance to another company.